 We have three different timelines, each of which is aimed at a different group of students:

-Note that for students operating on an accelerated timeline, we will need to focus our efforts on journals outside the top tier.
+Note that for students operating on an accelerated timeline, we will need to focus our efforts on conferences, rather than journals.
 While research may be completed at an accelerated schedule, the peer review and editing process at the top journals can take up to six months (if not more).
 To ensure that the research has the desired impact on college applications, we may need to submit primarily to conferences, which have a much faster turnaround for review and publications.
 While we will still only submit to accredited and peer reviewed publications, the abbreviated timescale does limit where we can submit.

 Fun Fact: I am an avid runner.
 I have run marathons, half marathons, and race 5K’s nearly every weekend from April to November.
 I’m preparing for my first Spartan race this September!